dask/dask/docs/source/distributed-design.rst

     >>> Bob.scheduler_functions['getitem']
     Bob.getitem_scheduler

-So Bob calls this function in a separate thread
+So Bob calls this function in a separate thread with the header an payload as arguments.

 ::